By JOCELYN NOVECK

 The Associated Press

-"Tammy," a Warner Bros. release, is rated R by the Motion Picture Association of America "for language, including sexual references."
-Running time: 96 minutes.
-Two stars out of four.
+"Wish I Was Here" is rated R by the Motion Picture Association of America "for language and some sexual content."
+Running time: 120 minutes.
+One and a half stars out of four.

 MPAA rating definition for R: Restricted.
 Under 17 requires accompanying parent or adult guardian.